kristinbranson/notes/LargeNotLanguageModelNotes.md

 ### Tokenization

 Each time point is represented by a sequence of tokens.
 If there are text inputs, these come first -- the tokens representing each word-piece observed.
 These are in the range \[0,32000).
-These are embedded into a continuous embedding space via a look-up table.
+Each word-piece token is embedded into a continuous embedding space via a look-up table.

+Images are next tokenized, following ViT.
+The image is split into 16x16 patches in raster order.
+These patches are then continuous vectors of length 256, and are normalized to be in the range [-1/4,1/4] for some reason.
+A single ResNet block is used to embed each image patch separately.

+Discrete values, e.g. joystick button presses, are encoded as numbers in \[0,1200), so I think they overlap with some word-piece tokens.
+If there are multiple button presses, they are output in some fixed order, as far as I can tell.

+Continuous values are mu-law encoded (log scaling away from 0), then discretized into 1024 bins.
+These are then shifted to the range \[32000,33024) so that they don't overlap with word-pieces.
+I do think they overlap with each other, though.

+Between observations and actions, there is a special separator token.

+### Positional encoding

+Positional encoding is learnable and added to token embeddings.
+Image patch positional encodings only seem to encode location in the image.

+The order within the sequence for a given timestep is encoded  with the local observation position encoding.

+As far as I can tell, there is NO positional encoding information about time step??
+That seems bizarre.

+### Training

+Training only penalizes predictions for text or agent actions, not observations via masking.

+The context length is 1024.
+This seems relatively small for the control tasks, in which the subsequence length for a given time point could be in the hundreds.

+### Deployment

+Prompting is used to tell the model which task it is solving.

 ### Data sets